Associate Professor of Spanish

 Ideas and Cultures of Spain

-An analysis of major sociopolitical and cultural elements in representative Spanish texts, from the Middle Ages to the present.
-Works to be discussed will illustrate cultural elements that bear upon the formation of present day Spanish civilization.
+In this course we will analyze the major sociopolitical and cultural elements in representative Spanish texts from the Middle Ages to the present.
+We will discuss literary, historical, and political texts, works of art, and films that illustrate cultural elements that bear upon the formation of present day Spanish culture and civilization.
 (SPAN 0220 or equivalent) 3 hrs. lect./disc.

 SPAN 0315 - Hispanic Film